yuriiprots/rock-paper-scissors/README.md

 # Rock-Paper-Scissors Game

-Welcome to the Rock-Paper-Scissors game!
-This simple web-based game allows users to play the classic rock-paper-scissors against the computer.
+Rock-Paper-Scissors is a simple web-based game that allows users to play the classic rock-paper-scissors against the computer.
+This game was made during the foundations course on the Odin Project.

 ## How to Play